hitchhicker007/dotdash-mobile/README.md

 ## Getting Started

+To contribute to this project for Hacktoberfest, make sure you check the instructions in contribute.md file

+## Getting Started

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: